vijayshc/text2sql/README.md

 *   **SQL Self-Correction:** Attempts to automatically correct SQL queries that fail execution by feeding the database error back to the AI model for revision.
 *   **Robust Error Handling:** Implements custom error pages and provides user-friendly error messages in the UI when issues occur.
 *   **Configuration:** Flexible configuration via environment variables (`.env` file) for Azure AI, database connections, and application settings.
-*   **Vector Database Management:** Administrative interface for browsing, searching, and managing vector embeddings stored in Milvus vector database.
+*   **Vector Database Management:** Administrative interface for browsing, searching, and managing vector embeddings stored in vector database.
 Supports filtering, vector similarity search, and collection management.

 ## User Management & Security Features